Code-Institute-Submissions/Sojasmine-my-MLS1-Tina-s-Bakery_AprResub/README.md

 ___
 # 4. Testing
 #### Functionality Testing
- * I used the W3 validator to check and find _error_ or _issues_ on the HTML code and CSS.
+ * I used the W3 validator to check and find _error_ and _issues_ on the HTML code and CSS.
-   * Result after running the final test om W3 HTML:
+   * The result after running the final test on W3 HTML:
-    Document checking completed.
+    >Document checking completed.
 No errors or warnings to show.
    * Result after running the final check on W3 CSS:
-   Document checking completed.
+   >Document checking completed.
 No errors or warning to show.

 * Chrome developers used to check the performance of the site.
 ___